 The exhibition garnered national attention for Benjamin, and the artist’s work was subsequently included in a number of major exhibitions, including the Whitney Museum of American Art’s Geometric Abstraction in America in 1962 and The Responsive Eye at the Museum of Modern Art, NY in 1965.
 After decades balancing time in the studio with his work as an elementary and middle school teacher, Benjamin joined the faculty of Pomona College in Claremont, California in 1979 as artist-in-residence and was appointed the Loren Babcock Miller Professor of Fine Arts in 1991.
 He was granted emeritus status upon his retirement in 1994.

-Benjamin was awarded the National Endowment for the Arts Grant for Visual Arts in both 1983 and 1989.
-His work has been featured in numerous museum exhibitions and is included in the public collections of the Los Angeles County Museum of Art; Museum of Contemporary Art, Los Angeles; Museum of Modern Art, Israel; Oakland Museum, Oakland, CA; San Francisco Museum of Modern Art, CA; Seattle Art Museum, WA; and the Whitney Museum of American Art, NY, among others.
+Karl Benjamin was awarded the National Endowment for the Arts Grant for Visual Arts in both 1983 and 1989.
+His work has been featured in numerous museum exhibitions and is included in the public collections of the Los Angeles County Museum of Art; Museum of Contemporary Art, Los Angeles; Hirshhorn Museum and Sculpture Garden, Washington, D.C.; Museum of Fine Arts, Houston; San Francisco Museum of Modern Art; and the Whitney Museum of American Art, NY, among many others.

 Louis Stern Fine Arts is the exclusive representative of the estate of Karl Benjamin.